Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Notation, known results and other preliminaries

-Binding valid cuts correspond to valid cuts that cannot be improved by translations, and sufficient cuts are those that are violated outside $\conv\bra{C\setminus\Int(S)}$.
-We can show that a convex cut that is sufficient and valid is enough to describe $\conv\bra{C\setminus\Int(S)}$ together with the original constraints defining $C$.
-Our approach to generating such cuts will be to construct cuts that are binding and valid by design, and that have simple structures from which sufficiency can easily be proved.
+Binding valid cuts correspond to valid cuts that cannot be improved by translations, and sufficient cuts are those that are violated by any point of $B$ outside $\mybar{B}$.
+We can show that a convex cut that is sufficient and valid is enough to describe $\mybar{B}$ together with the original constraints defining $B$.
+Our approach to generating such cuts will be to construct cuts that are binding and valid by design, and that have simple structures from which sufficiency can easily be proven.